HexHive/OSTEP-slides/12-scheduling.md

 # Mechanism: context switch (pseudo code)

 * A function call that returns asynchronously: process A starts the execution of the context switch but process B continues execution after the return of the function.
-    * The function saves all registers in a scratch area (on the stack or in the `task struct`).
+    * The function saves all registers in a scratch area (on the process' kernel stack or in a predefined area of the `task struct`).
     * The OS switches address spaces.
-    * The function restores all registers from a scratch area.
+    * The function restores all registers from the scratch area.
     * The OS returns to process B.

 ---